zenml-io/template-e2e-batch/README.md

 to top it all off, a simple but useful CLI.
 This is exactly what the ZenML templates are all about.

-This project template is a good starting point for anyone starting with ZenML.
+This project template is a great starting point for anyone looking to deepen their knowledge of ZenML.
-It consists of two pipelines with the following high-level steps:
+It consists of two pipelines with the following high-level setup:
 <p align="center">
   <img height=300 src="template/.assets/00_pipelines_composition.png">
 </p>

+Both pipelines are inside a shared Model Control Plane model context - training pipeline creates and promotes new Model Control Plane version and inference pipeline is reading from inference Model Control Plane version.
+This makes those pipelines closely connected, while ensuring that only quality assured Model Control Plane versions are used to produce predictions delivered to stakeholders.
 * [CT] Training
   * Load, split, and preprocess the training dataset
-  * Search for an optimal model architecture and tune its hyperparameters
+  * Search for an optimal model object architecture and tune its hyperparameters
-  * Train the model and evaluate its performance on the holdout set
+  * Train the model object and evaluate its performance on the holdout set
-  * Compare a recently trained model with one used for inference and trained earlier
+  * Compare a recently trained model object with one promoted earlier
-  * If a recently trained model - label it as a new inference model
+  * If a recently trained model object performs better - stage it as a new inference model object in model registry
+  * On success of the current model object - stage newly created Model Control Plane version as the one used for inference
 * [CD] Batch Inference
-  * Load the inference dataset and preprocess it in the same fashion as during the training
+  * Load the inference dataset and preprocess it reusing object fitted during training
-  * Perform data drift analysis
+  * Perform data drift analysis reusing training dataset of the inference Model Control Plane version as a reference
-  * Run predictions using a model labeled as an inference model
+  * Run predictions using a model object from the inference Model Control Plane version
-  * Store predictions as an artifact for future use
+  * Store predictions as an versioned artifact and link it to the inference Model Control Plane version

 It showcases the core ZenML concepts for supervised ML with batch predictions: